What are Assets?

-- What is the definition of an asset?
+What is the Definition of an Asset in Accounting

-Assets refer to resources containing economic value and/or can be used to produce future benefits such as revenue for the company.
+The term “assets” in accounting refer to resources containing economic value or can be used to produce future benefits such as revenue for the company.

 The assets section is one of the three components of the balance sheet and consists of line items representing positive economic benefits.